Wisdom Teeth Removal in Meridian, ID

 - Sinus Congestion: Upper wisdom teeth can put pressure on the sinus cavities, leading to congestion, sinus pain, or headaches.

-If you are experiencing any of these symptoms, it is important to schedule a consultation with an oral surgeon at Alpine Surgical Arts.
-Dr. Haghighi and Dr. Rowan are experienced oral & maxillofacial surgeons who can evaluate your wisdom teeth and create a treatment plan to restore your oral health.
+If you are experiencing any of these symptoms, it is important to schedule a consultation with an oral surgeon at Alpine Surgical Arts - Oral & Cosmetic Surgery.
+Dr. Arman Haghighi, Dr. Brian Rowan, and Dr. Syrus Haghighi are experienced oral & maxillofacial surgeons who can evaluate your wisdom teeth and create a treatment plan to restore your oral health.

 Wisdom Tooth Removal Surgery